Accelerator-One-Days-Track-1/lab-arrays/README.md

 ---

-## Super Bonus: Higher Order Methods on Arrays
+## Super Bonus: Array Higher Order Methods (Use AI to help you learn and tackle these)

 9. **Use the `sort()` method to alphabetically sort the `colors` array.**